thenativeweb/get-next-version/README.md

 If you need to prefix the version, you can use the `--prefix` (or short `-p`) flag.
 Note that the prefix must be a valid tag name on its own.

 By default, output will be printed to the console in a human-readable format.
-If you want to show the output in a machine-readable format, you can use the `--target` (or short `-t`) flag:
+If you want to print the output in a machine-readable format, you can use the `--target` (or short `-t`) flag:

 ```shell
 # Print output in JSON format